-The DVSA Theory Test (2026 Edition)
+The DVSA theory test (2026 Edition)

 You must pass both parts to receive your theory test certificate.

-The 2026 test places strong emphasis on:
+The 2026 test places stronger emphasis on:

-• First‑aid basics, including CPR and AED use
+• First‑aid basics including CPR and AED use

-• Environmental driving and fuel‑efficient habits
+• Eco‑driving and fuel‑efficient habits

 • Road signs and markings